Hill Walking Tips

 If you have planned your route well you should know what time you’ll be back at the car.
 Make sure a friend knows what time you’ll finish.
 It is good practice for safety and a good friend might have the kettle on for you when you get back!
 It’s also useful to bring a portable phone charger, just in case you need to call for help!

 This gives you more time to stop for breaks, take photos and admire the scenery without needing to rush to make it off the hills before dark.
 This is especially important during the winter months.
 You should take a torch in case things take longer than you expect and you get caught out.

 Break in Your Boots

 Let’s assume you were measured by the amazing staff *cough,cough* in Great Outdoors.
 You chose the right boots and you’ve even bought proper hiking socks that cushion your feet in all the right places.
 You don’t want to undo all your preparation by wearing your boots for the first time on the hills.
 That is a recipe for disaster, and blisters.
 Be kind to your feet, wear your hiking boots around the house.
 We give you 28 days to try out your new boots indoors.
 Once you’re sure they fit wear them on short trips out and about.
 That way your feet will be used to them before you head for the hills.

 Bringing something to snack on gives you an excuse to take a break, catch your breath and enjoy the view.
 Hill walking isn’t just about getting to the top and back down again without appreciating your surroundings.
-If energy is flagging, a small square of chocolate can raise spirits and energy.
+If energy is flagging, a small square of chocolate or a power bar can raise spirits and energy.
 Be the hiking friend who packed the snacks.

 Be Prepared (to Turn Back)

 We all know sometimes the weatherman can get it wrong.
 Even if you are kitted out properly, if it starts bucketing down and you are feeling miserable, don’t be afraid to call it quits and turn back.

 Leave No Trace